um-acs/acs_docs/docs/policies/faqs.rst

 GPU Resource Requests on Pegasus or Triton
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If GPU resources are not accessible to you on cluster nodes, please email the IDSC support team at:
+If GPU resources are not accessible to you on cluster nodes,
+please contact the IDSC support team `here <https://uhealth.service-now.com/esc?id=sc_cat_item&sys_id=4080579787f1ee1099fd11383cbb3583>`_
-`hpc@ccs.miami.edu <mailto:hpc@ccs.miami.edu>`_ with the following information:
+with the following information:

 - Project details
 - Number of GPUs required